evanwill/beowulf-s/index.md

 # Beowulf-s

-The `beowulf-s` project presents the content of Chauncey B. Tinker's *The Translations of Beowulf: A Critical Bibliography* (1903) as a digital collection to explore the texts along side his introductions, extracts, and criticism.
+The `beowulf-s` project presents the content of Chauncey B. Tinker's *The Translations of Beowulf: A Critical Bibliography* (1903) as a digital collection of his introductions, extracts, and criticism to explore along side links to digitized texts.

 <div class="text-center">
     <figure class="figure d-block">